Algorand

 Algorand is a proof-of-stake blockchain and cryptocurrency.
 Algorand's native cryptocurrency is called ALGO.

-The SEC has filed several lawsuits alleging ALGO is a security which is subject to regulation under U.S. securities laws, along with a few other crypto assets.

-Algorand may also refer to the private corporation based in Boston, as well as to the nonprofit Algorand Foundation Ltd., incorporated in Singapore.

 History

 Algorand was founded in 2017 by Silvio Micali, a computer scientist and professor at the Massachusetts Institute of Technology (MIT).

 Algorand's test network was launched to the public in April 2019.

 The main Algorand network was officially launched in June 2019.

+On March 17, 2026, the SEC and the CFTC jointly issued an interpretive release that identified ALGO as a digital commodity.
+Previously, the SEC had named ALGO as an unregistered security in several lawsuits against cryptocurrency exchanges.

 Design

 Algorand can only be forked intentionally through soft forks and source code forks.

 Consensus algorithm

 Algorand uses a Byzantine agreement protocol that leverages proof of stake, which contributes to its energy efficiency.
-It is a competitor to layer 1 blockchains such as Ethereum.

-The Algorand Foundation funded an article which claims Algorand's overall protocol frame-work is sound under certain conditions.
+The Algorand Foundation funded an article which claims Algorand's overall protocol framework is sound under certain conditions.

 Cryptographic sortition

 The core principle of Algorand consensus is the cryptographic "self" sortition.
 The sortition procedure runs locally and privately, on each node of the network participating in the consensus protocol, without a centralized coordination.
 The goal of the sortition algorithm is randomly selecting a subset of users participating in the consensus protocol (committees) ensuring two properties: the sortition's result can be easily verified once it is published, while it can not be determined ahead of time by malicious adversaries.
 The number of selected users in the sortition (committee size) is defined as a statistical expectation on the outcome of a pseudo-random process.
 The likelihood that a given user will be selected (in the committee) is influenced by the number of ALGO tokens held by that user (the stake).